AxxAxx/AxxSolder/README.md

 ![AxxSolder_station](./photos/AxxSolder_Schematic.png)

 # PCB
 The PCBs are designed in KiCad and manufactured by [PCBWay](https://www.pcbway.com/).
 PCBWay has sponsored this project with PCBs and stencils.
-The support and quality from PCBWay is great and therefore PCBWay is the recommender PCB supplier for this project.
+The support and quality from PCBWay is great and therefore PCBWay is the recommended PCB supplier for this project.
 As some components have a rather fine pitch (0,5 mm as of the LQFP-48 package of the STM32) and some packages are "no lead" with a bottom thermal pad e.g. the WSON-8 package of the OPA2387 it is recommended to use a stencil to apply solder paste and then reflow the board using either a reflow oven or hot-plate.
 The boards on the image below were reflowed on a hot-plate (a homemade AxxPlate).
 A microscope is also recommended and helpful during assembly.
 Printed Circuit Boards with assembled components are shown in the image below.
 ![PCB_image](./photos/PCB_image.jpg)
-A 3D view (from and back) of the AxxSolder PCB is generated with KiCad and shown below.
+A 3D view (front and back) of the AxxSolder PCB is generated with KiCad and shown below.
 ![PCB_3D](./photos/AxxSolder_V_3_0_PCB_3D.jpg)

 # AxxSolder Station